phptuts/codingwithnoah/arduino-blockly/lesson-7-lcd-loops/index.md

 ![LCD Scroll Block](/images/arduino-block/lesson-7/blink-block.png)

-The blink block will make where the current cursor is blink.
+The "blink" block will make where the current cursor is blink.

 ### Backlight block